 Home to the largest Jewish population after Tel Aviv, New York has thriving Hebrew-speaking communities in all five boroughs to explore in addition to its world-class cultural attractions.
 Eastern European Jewish immigrants clustered in Manhattan’s Lower East Side during the late 19th century, and the neighborhood now has the highest concentration of Jewish landmarks in the city.
 A walking tour will take your group past the Angel Orensanz Center (the fourth-oldest synagogue in the United States), through the Henry Street Settlement (a Greek Revival community center once owned by famous businessman Jacob Schiff) and into Katz’s Delicatessen, where you can sample the famous pastrami sandwich.
 Cross the East River to enter Brooklyn, where over 600,000 Orthodox and Hasidic Jews live in the Williamsburg, Flatbush and Borough Park neighborhoods.
 Travel companies such as Viator offer walking tours of Williamsburg shops, eateries, synagogues and yeshivas, and your group will learn about the Hasidic sect of Satmar.

 Before the population was expelled by the Spanish Inquisition in 1492, Portugal was the peak of European Jewish culture.
 The mixture of Muslim and Jewish cultures on the Iberian Peninsula led to a golden age in art, architecture and literature, and that legacy remains in the Portuguese metropolis of Lisbon.
 The port city will take days to fully explore, as numerous Jewish historic sights are mixed with the city’s famous plazas and beaches.
-Your group can enjoy fresh seafood in a Rossio Square café, enjoy traditional fado music in the Alfama neighborhood and learn of great Portuguese naval victories at Belém Tower.
+Enjoy traditional fado music in the Alfama neighborhood and learn of great Portuguese naval victories at Belém Tower.
 A popular stop for Jewish tours is Shaare Tikva Synagogue, a neo-Byzantine architectural wonder that announced the return of Jews to Lisbon after centuries of persecution.

 This small Eastern European nation is filled with Jewish heritage, and its culture is a fascinating blend of Russian, Romanian and Turkish influences.
 The capital city of Chisinau was a thriving Jewish center in the 18th and 19th centuries, and many landmarks remain for your group to explore.
 Start at the Synagogue of the Glaziers, which includes centuries-old documents and artifacts from the Kishinev pogrom, an anti-Semitic riot that forced many Jewish Chisinau residents to flee.
 Other stops in the capital include the Choral Synagogue (an acoustically perfect space now converted into a theater) and the Monument to the Victims of the Kishinev Ghetto.